-- Development of site H66 (land west of Market Street) as identified in the Rossendale Local Plan 2019-2036 will be supported if it also takes into account the following design and layout criteria specified in the Local Plan: - a) Retention and strengthening of the woodland enclosures to the north and south of the church. - b) The layout of the housing parcels should be designed to allow views to the Church to continue. - c) The relationship of the new dwellings to the Recreation Ground to ensure safe non-vehicular access is provided. - d) Public open space to be provided along the woodland area south of the brook/Church enclosure. - e) Landscaping of an appropriate density and height is implemented throughout the site to "soften" the overall impact of the development and provide a buffer to the new Green Belt boundary. - f) Materials and boundary treatments should reflect the local context.
+- 1. Development of site H66 (land west of Market Street) as identified in the Rossendale Local Plan 2019-2036 will be supported if it also takes into account the following design and layout criteria specified in the Local Plan: - a) Retention and strengthening of the woodland enclosures to the north and south of the church. - b) The layout of the housing parcels should be designed to allow views to the Church to continue. - c) The relationship of the new dwellings to the Recreation Ground and to the Community Centre to ensure safe non-vehicular access is provided. - d) Public open space to be provided along the woodland area south of the brook/Church enclosure. - e) Landscaping of an appropriate density and height is implemented throughout the site to "soften" the overall impact of the development and provide a buffer to the new Green Belt boundary. - f) Materials and boundary treatments should reflect the local context. - 2.
+Development of site H66 will be supported if it also takes into account the relationship of the new dwellings to Edenfield Community Centre to ensure safe non-vehicular access is provided.